-unwanted activities; for example, the extraction of coal in order to produce electricity; else on the nature of the activity such as for the extraction of unconventional oil and e on the nature of the activity such as for the extraction of unconventional oil a gas, pornography, weapons, gambling, activities dangerous to health such as tobacco.
+The Fund applies screenings in order to exclude sectors from the investment universe on the basis of specific criteria.
+Some exclusion criteria are based on income from unwanted activities; for example, the extraction of coal in order to produce electricity; else on the nature of the activity such as for the extraction of unconventional oil and gas, pornography, controversial weapons, gambling, activities dangerous to health such as tobacco.